 Everyone has limits and how far they can go when it comes to studying.
 How long or how much someone can study often depends on the individual.
-Forcing yourself to study to a certain length of time just because your peers do may not be in your best interest.
+Forcing yourself to study for a certain length of time just because your peers do may not be in your best interest.
 Instead, recognize where your limits are when it comes to studying.
 This will allow you to make better use of your time when you are planning out your day.

 3. Plan Out Your Day

-If you do not have structure to your day, you may be met with many challenges along the way.
+If you do not have a structure to your day, you may be met with many challenges along the way.
 This may make it difficult to focus when you need to and may cause unnecessary distractions to creep up on you.
 Before you know it, your day has come to a close and you no longer have the time you need to study properly.

 In order to find motivation, it is important that you have a structure and plan out your day appropriately.
 Your plan for your day is likely to be unique to you.
-This planned out day should include breaks, as well as meals, as you do not want to be studying constantly for the entirety of the day.
-Often, finding out a well structured day that works for you sometimes takes trial and error.
+This planned out the day should include breaks, as well as meals, as you do not want to be studying constantly for the entirety of the day.
+Often, finding out a well-structured day that works for you sometimes takes trial and error.
 But, eventually, you will find a plan that works for you and your needs.

 4. Set Achievable Short Term Goals

 Motivation can sometimes be difficult to find, but setting goals for yourself can help you identify why what you are working for is worth it.
-Short term goals allow you to get a sense of satisfaction while you work towards your long term goals.
-Short term goals are generally easy to obtain and help you get closer to a long term goal.
+Short-term goals allow you to get a sense of satisfaction while you work towards your long-term goals.
+Short-term goals are generally easy to obtain and help you get closer to a long-term goal.

 5. Set Stretch Long Term Goals

-Long term goals give you something with which to work for.
-Setting realistic long term goals is crucial to your overall success and satisfaction.
+Long-term goals give you something with which to work for.
+Setting realistic long-term goals is crucial to your overall success and satisfaction.
 Setting a goal that is nearly impossible to reach may seem like it could be a great motivating factor, but it can actually lead to unsurmounted amounts of stress.
 Instead, set more reasonable achievable goals and do not be afraid to keep these goals flexible.

 6. Put Aside Distractions

-Distractions can really take away from not only your motivation, but also your progress.
-Distractions can come in many different forms, from people being in the same room as you as technological distractions.
+Distractions can really take away from not only your motivation but also your progress.
+Distractions can come in many different forms, from people being in the same room as you to technological distractions.
 When you are studying, it is important to create an environment that is geared towards learning.
 This includes utilizing a space that does not allow you to keep checking social media, or your phone, or one that has loud distractions.
 All of this can take away from the progress that you need to make.

 7. Keep Your Brain Active

 Not stimulating your brain often enough can have negative effects on your motivation, as well as your progress with your studying.
 In order to keep your brain active, it might be necessary to engage in certain activities that are beneficial for your brain.
-This can include working on puzzles in your free time, trying brain stimulating apps on your phone, or even coloring and drawing.
+This can include working on puzzles in your free time, trying brain-stimulating apps on your phone, or even coloring and drawing.
 Often, the hobbies that you already enjoy help to keep your brain active.
 Having an active brain will help you to remain motivated to keep up your studying once you have started for the day.